Inih Effiong: Career

-On 19 January 2018, Effiong joined Scottish Premiership side Ross County on a one-and-half-year deal for an undisclosed fee.
+On 19 January 2018, Effiong joined Scottish Premiership side Ross County on a one-and-a-half-year deal for an undisclosed fee.
 A day later, he made his debut for Ross County during their 1–0 away defeat to Kilmarnock in the Scottish Cup, featuring for 86 minutes before being replaced by Alex Schalk.
 Effiong left the club on 6 April 2018.

 On 23 June 2018, Effiong signed for National League club Dover Athletic.

 After two prolific seasons at Dover, Effiong joined Stevenage on 23 June 2020.
-He scored his first goal for Stevenage in a 1-1 draw against Barrow on 12 September 2020.
+He scored his first goal for Stevenage in a 1–1 draw against Barrow on 12 September 2020.
 Effiong joined Barnet on a one month loan on 2 December 2020.
-On 11 January 2021, Effiong joined National League side Notts County on loan for the remainder of the 2020-21 season.
+On 11 January 2021, Effiong joined National League side Notts County on loan for the remainder of the 2020–21 season.
 Unfortunately, his loan was terminated early, on 5 April 2021.
-On 15 May 2021 it was announced that he would leave Stevenage at the end of the season, following the expiry of his contract.
+On 15 May 2021, it was announced that he would leave Stevenage at the end of the season, following the expiry of his contract.

 On 26 May 2021, Effiong agreed a deal to return to Woking on a one-year deal.
 On 21 August 2021, Effiong made his return in a Woking shirt, playing the full 90 minutes and assisting goalscorer, Max Kretzschmar during their 2–1 away victory against Wealdstone.
 He scored his first goal upon his return to the club during their 3–1 home victory over Chesterfield, netting the Cards' third in the 89th minute, completing the comeback after Saidou Khan's opener.
 Just four days later, Effiong scored once again, this time netting Woking's equaliser in their 4–1 away victory over former side, Notts County.
 Following one campaign back at Kingfield, on 26 May 2022, he announced that he would be leaving the club at the end of his contract in June.
 During his two spells, Effiong collated a total of 77 appearances and 23 goals to his name.

 On 17 June 2022, Effiong agreed to join Woking's rivals Aldershot Town on a two-year deal.
 An impressive run of form saw Dagenham & Redbridge purchase the striker on an eighteen-month deal for an undisclosed fee in February 2023.
 He was later awarded the National League Player of the Month award for January 2023 following seven goals in eight matches prior to his departure.

+In June 2024, Effiong joined newly promoted National League side Braintree Town.

+On 6 December 2024, Effiong returned to Woking for his third spell at the club on a contract until June 2026.
+On 4 November 2025, Effiong joined National League South club Chelmsford City on a 28-day loan.